crystal-lang/crystal-book/docs/syntax_and_semantics/splats_and_tuples.md

 sum 1, 2, 3, 4.5
 ```

-Arguments past the splat argument can only be passed as named arguments:
+Arguments past the splat parameter can only be passed as named arguments:

 ```crystal
 def sum(*elements, initial = 0)